 network security and public keys

-Todays Internet offers methods for secure web access and email transfer which are based on cryptographic methods, called public keys.
+Todays Internet offers methods for secure web access (HTTPS) and email transfer (S/MIME) which are based on cryptographic methods, called public keys.
 These ensure privacy of communication and authentification of the sender and receiver.
+Most contemporary browsers and email programs support these with one or two "mouse clicks" and the advantages are numerous.

-Importing our root certificate to your browser
+Importing our CA certificate into your browser

-CA cert dialog Mozilla/Netscape
+CA trust dialog Firefox

-Verification of the certificate is done by checking the SHA1 fingerprint, a number shown in the dialog window: 88:B8:DD:40:FC:5F:49:BC:9E:59:98:F2:8F:EB:D5:D2:43:DB:4E:1F
+Verification of the certificate is done by checking its fingerprint, a number shown in the dialog window:

-Sending me S/MIME encrypted email
+Sending us S/MIME encrypted email

 Please contact us prior to sending S/MIME encrypted emails.